 Minecraft too easy for you?
 After playing the game for years, I can't help but feel it is.
 Or perhaps it's too hard with all the crazy mods you've added?
 Scaling Health aims to balance out modpacks, by allowing players, mobs, or both to gain extra health!
 Or players can start with less health, if that's what you want.
 The mod is highly configurable.

 This mod started as an unofficial port of Difficult Life, a mod I personally loved playing with.
-Eventually, I decided to rebuild the mod from the ground up, fixing bugs and widening the scope of the mod to include players who need an easier experience, not just a harder one.
-I also fixed many of the bugs and added more config options.
+Eventually, I decided to rebuild the mod from the ground up, fixing bugs, adding more config options and widening the scope of the mod to include players who need an easier experience, not just a harder one.
+The difficulty system is very server-friendly, unlike the system used in Difficult Life.

 Feedback and constructive criticism are always appreciated.
 If you find a bug or have a suggestion, use the issue tracker on GitHub (link at the top of this page).
 If you make suggestions or bug reports in the comments, I might lose track of them!

 - A per-player difficulty system.
 A difficulty value is tracked for each player, increasing slowly as time passes.
 As difficulty increases, mobs become stronger.
 For servers, mob strength is calculated based on one of several methods (see below).
 This feature can be tweaked/disabled.